ddemidov/vexcl/README.md

 should be included with the OpenCL implementation on your system.
 If it is not there, you can download it from [Khronos site][clhpp].

-VexCL uses standard OpenCL bindings for C++ from Khronos group.
-The cl.hpp file should be included with the OpenCL implementation on your system.
-If it is not there, you can download it from [Khronos site][clhpp].

 ----------------------------
 _This work is a joint effort of [Supercomputer Center of Russian Academy of Sciences][r2] (Kazan branch) and [Kazan Federal University][r3].
 It is